ysukhoverkhov/ysukhoverkhov.github.io/content/publishing-events.md

 ## Problem

-It should all the time be possible to reconstruct state from events we publish, and this reconstructed state must not conflict with SoT.
+It should always be possible to reconstruct state from events we publish, and this reconstructed state must not conflict with SoT.

 Of course, downstream services may fail while building their view of state from the events, but nevertheless, we must ensure we are not messing up on our publishing side.